C.C. Dasham and Jeb Alexander: Personal lives

-While at Washington and Lee University, Dash had another boyfriend, Harry Agneau (pseudonym of Rutherford Roland Hall), who died by suicide when he and Dash were expelled due to their relationship being unveiled.
-In that period, Jeb's boyfriend was Randall Hare, a married man.
+While at Washington and Lee University, Perkins had another boyfriend, "Harry Agneau" (pseudonym of Rutherford Roland Hall), who died by suicide when he and Perkins were expelled due to their relationship being unveiled.
+In that period, Bealer's boyfriend was "Randall Hare", a married man.

-Jeb and Dash took a trip to France at the outbreak of World War II.
+Bealer and Perkins took a trip to France at the outbreak of World War II.

-Jeb died on May 11, 1965, in Washington, D.C., and is buried at Fort Lincoln Cemetery, Brentwood, Maryland.
+Bealer died on May 11, 1965, in Washington, D.C., and is buried at Fort Lincoln Cemetery, Brentwood, Maryland.
 He left his large collection of books to the Washington and Lee Library.

-Dash died on June 15, 1976, in Boca Raton, Florida, and is buried at Henderson City Cemetery, Tennessee.
+Perkins died on June 15, 1976, in Boca Raton, Florida, and is buried at Henderson City Cemetery, Tennessee.